Financial Aid/Scholarships for Study Abroad Programs

 If you receive Financial Aid you may use it towards your SBCC Study Abroad program.
 To find out if you are eligible for Financial Aid and to apply visit the Financial Aid page or meet with your financial aid advisor.
 The Financial Aid Office is located in the Student Services Building, Room # SS-210.
 They can also advise you on grants and loans.

-Please note: All the scholarships require participation in a country in the program, not merely acceptance to a given program.
+Please note: All the scholarships require participation in the program, not merely acceptance to a given program.
 If the programs are cancelled before students are actually in country, none of the scholarships will be awarded.
 Each scholarship has specific requirements that must apply and those are not subject to waiver in the event of cancellation.
 Please check with the financial aid office for any clarification or questions.

 The U.S. Department of State’s Benjamin A. Gilman International Scholarship is a grant program that enables students of limited financial means to study or intern abroad, thereby gaining skills critical to our national security and economic competitiveness.

-The Gilman Scholarship Program is open to U.S. citizen undergraduate students who are receiving Federal Pell Grant funding at a two-year or four-year college or university to participate in study and intern abroad programs worldwide and awards up to $5,000 per recepient.
+The Gilman Scholarship Program is open to U.S. citizen undergraduate students who are receiving Federal Pell Grant funding at a two-year or four-year college or university to participate in study and intern abroad programs worldwide and awards up to $5,000 per recipient.
 You may find more information on the Gilman Scholarship website.
 In addition, you can find great video resources right HERE.

 In addition, children dependents of active duty military members can apply for the Gilman-McCain Scholarship, a congressionally funded initiative of the Bureau of Educational and Cultural Affairs at the U.S. Department of State and named after the late senator John S. McCain from Arizona.
 Find the information and application for the scholarship HERE.